amelki/koops/README.md

 ```bash
 koops -s <script.kts>
 ```

-## Status

-This is a very first shot.
-More information to come soon

 # License
 The source files found in this project are licensed under the [Apache License 2.0](LICENSE).